williamthom-as/williamthom-as.github.io/docs/_posts/2024-07-14-gamble-gpt-can-ai-tools-find-profitability.markdown

 One week is not enough to retire yet to our AI overloads, but I will say through either good luck or good prompting, for once the AI has impressed me a little.
 I will continue to run and update this page with the results throughout the season.

+PS.
+Here's a screenshot of the betting account if you'd like to see <a href="https://github.com/user-attachments/assets/aa3345d6-bcb9-40d0-a6e8-1badbb9ed65f" target="_blank">
+proof</a> this was not run after the fact :)